Skip to navigation Skip to content

 1

 Customers who are unable or unwilling to claim Age Pension via the online claim or ACC can submit a paper claim.
-The paper claim can be either:
+The paper claim is the Claim for Age Pension and Pension Bonus (SA002).

 Claims, modules and supporting documentation must be scanned onto the customer’s record on Day 1.
 Do not select Scan to Store as the automatic creation of an AGE new claim Social Online Application (SOA) and work item are required for Workload Management (WLM) allocation.